Server Monitoring: Agent-based vs. Agentless

 Attribute Site24x7 Agent-based Monitoring Site24x7 Agentless Monitoring

-Methodology Install Site24x7's server monitoring agent on every server.
+Methodology Install Site24x7's Full-Stack monitoring agent on every server.
 Install Site24x7's On-Premise Poller on the server's network.

-How it works The agent collects data by executing commands and scripts directly in each server's operating system.
+How it works The agent collects data by executing commands and WMI queries directly in each server's operating system.
 The On-Premise Poller connects to servers and collects data using SNMP or WMI.

 Note: Every server must enable SNMP or WMI protocol to communicate with the On-Premise Poller.

 Installation methods 1.
-Install a Site24x7 server agent individually on every server.
+Install a Site24x7 full stack agent individually on every server.

 2. Bulk installation methods for Windows and Linux are available.